ES-ENAS: Efficient Evolutionary Optimization for Large Hybrid Search Spaces: Neural Network Policy Experiments

-\subsection{Controller Comparisons}
+\subsubsection{Controller Comparisons}

-We first compare between the random, Policy Gradient (PG), and Reg-Evo controllers in Fig. \ref{fig:controller_comparisons} on the edge pruning task.
-While we clearly see that the random controller usually does poorly, we find that the PG and Reg-Evo controllers both perform well on various tasks, with one outperforming the other depending on the type of task.
-We further find that in most cases, the Reg-Evo controller converges much faster, although the PG controller may sometimes end up with a higher asymptotic performance.
-Intriguingly, PG produces generally higher variance between runs as well.
-This is intriguing, as there is no clear winner between PG and Reg-Evo, unlike in supervised learning (SL) where it is usually clear that the now widely adopted Reg-Evo outperforms PG \cite{regularized_evolution}.
+As shown in Subsection \ref{continuous_comparison}, Regularized Evolution (Reg-Evo) was the highest performing controller when used in ES-ENAS.
+However, this is not always the case, as mutation-based optimization may be prone to being stuck in local optima whereas policy gradient methods (PG) such as PPO can allow better exploration.

+We thus compare different ES-ENAS variants, when using Reg-Evo, PG (PPO), and random search (for sanity checking), on the edge pruning task in Fig. \ref{fig:controller_comparisons}.
+As shown, while Reg-Evo consistently converges faster than PG at first, PG eventually may outperform Reg-Evo in asymptotic performance.
+Previously on NASBENCH-like benchmarks, Reg-Evo consistently outperforms PG in both sample complexity and asymptotic performance \citep{regularized_evolution}, and thus our results on ES-ENAS are surprising, potentially due to the hybrid optimization of ES-ENAS.

-On the topic of random search, we find our results somewhat consistent compared to NAS in supervised learning (SL) - random search in SL sampled from a reasonable search space can produce $\ge$ 80-90 \% accuracy \citep{dean, regularized_evolution} with the most gains from NAS ultimately be at the tail end; e.g. at the 95\% accuracies, which is also shown to a lesser degree for easier RL environments such as $\mathrm{Striker}$ (shown in Fig. \ref{fig:controller_comparisons}) and $\mathrm{Reacher}$ (shown in Appendices \ref{appendix:weight_sharing}, \ref{appendix:edge_pruning}), although for the majority of RL environments, random search is unable to train at all.
+Random search has been shown in supervised learning to be a surprisingly strong baseline \citep{random_search_nas}, with the ability to produce even $\ge$ 80-90 \% accuracy \citep{dean, regularized_evolution}, showing that NAS-based optimization produces most gains ultimately be at the tail end; e.g. at the 95\% accuracies.
+In the ES-ENAS setting, this is shown to occur for easier RL environments such as $\mathrm{Striker}$ (Fig. \ref{fig:controller_comparisons}) and $\mathrm{Reacher}$ (shown in Appendices \ref{appendix:quantization}, \ref{appendix:edge_pruning}).
+However, for the majority of RL environments, a random search controller is unable to train at all, which also makes this regime different from supervised learning.

-\subsection{Controller Sample Complexity}
+\subsubsection{Controller Sample Complexity}

 We further investigate the effect of the number of objective values per batch on the controller by randomly selecting only a subset of the objectives $f(m, \theta)$ for the controller $p_{\phi}$ to use, but maintain the original number of workers for updating $\theta_{s}$ via ES to maintain weight estimation quality to prevent confounding results.
 We found that this sample reduction can reduce the performance of both controllers for various tasks, especially the PG controller.
-Thus, we find the use of the already present ES workers highly crucial for the controller's quality of architecture search in this setting.
+Thus, we find the \textbf{use of the already present ES workers highly crucial} for the controller's quality of architecture search in this setting.